-- 2.7 The seven LSOAs within Exeter are: - Sidwell Street and Clifton Road Area Newtown Ward - Burnthouse Lane Trees Area Priory Ward - Burnthouse Lane Rifford Road Area Priory Ward - Burnthouse Lane Poets Area Priory Ward - Beacon Heath Area Mincinglake Ward - Newman Road Area Cowick Ward - Cathedral and City Centre East Area St David's Ward - 2.7 Six of the Priority Zone LSOAs fall within the 20% of most deprived areas in England (only the 'Newman Road area' falls outside) with the 'Sidwell Street and Clifton Road area' and 'Burnthouse Lane (Trees)' falling within the 10% of most deprived English regions. - 2.8 In line with updated guidance, the Licensing Authority has developed local area profiles to help shape the Statement of Gambling Policy.
+- 2.7 The eight LSOAs of low deprivation within Exeter are: - Sidwell Street and Clifton Road Area Newtown Ward - Burnthouse Lane Trees Area Priory Ward - Burnthouse Lane Rifford Road Area Priory Ward - Whipton Area Leypark Road- Mincinglake Ward - Whipton Area Hillyfield Road-MincinglakeBeacon Heath Area Mincinglake Ward - City Centre West Area- Newtown - Cathedral and City Centre East Area St David's Ward - 2.7 All eight of the above LSOAs fall within the 20% of most deprived areas in England, with the 'Sidwell Street' and 'Burnthouse Lane (Trees)' falling within the 10% of most deprived English regions. - 2.8 In line with updated guidance, the Licensing Authority has developed local area profiles to help shape the Statement of Licensing Policy.
 The profiles will be maintained separately from this statement to enable profiles to be updated accordingly. - 2.9 The local area profile will have regard to: - Schools, sixth form colleges, youth centres etc, with reference to the potential risk of under-age gambling - Hostels or support services for vulnerable people, such as those with addiction issues or who are homeless, given the greater risk of problem gambling amongst these groups - Religious buildings - Any known issues with problem gambling - The surrounding night time economy and any possible interaction with gambling premises - The socio-economic makeup of the area, in particular the index of deprivation - The density of different types of gambling premises in certain locations - Specific types of gambling premises in the local area - 2.10 The Licensing Authority is aware that nationally recognised studies have shown a close link between deprivation and problem gambling.
 The National Centre for Social Research British Gambling Prevalence Survey 2010 stated that 'high-time/high-spend gamblers, like high-time only gamblers, displayed the most adverse socio-economic profile.
 They were more likely to live in areas of greatest deprivation, live in low income households and be unemployed.
 This group showed a relative preference for betting on horse races, fixed odds betting terminals and playing casino games.' - 2.11 The report also went onto say that 'compared with the average, those who were unemployed were more likely to gamble on several different activities (exceptions being the National Lottery Draw, other lotteries, football pools, betting on dog races and online betting).
 For example, 12% of those who were unemployed had played fixed odds betting terminals in the past year compared with 4% of respondents overall.
 Prevalence of playing fixed odds betting terminals was highest among those with the lowest personal income.'